-Ahmed's specially commissioned 'Mecca journey' film is screened on the façade of the Rothko Chapel in Houston Texas on 21 September (United National International Day of Peace) to mark the launch of CULTURUNNERS multi-year artist's road trip across the United States.
+Ahmed's specially commissioned 'Mecca journey' film is screened on the façade of the Rothko Chapel in Houston, Texas on 21 September (United National International Day of Peace) to mark the launch of CULTURUNNERS multi-year artist's road trip across the United States.

-Ahmed's friend, the artist, curator and poet Ashraf Fayadh, a co-founder of the Shattah collective and a key member of Edge of Arabia, is arrested in for violating the anti-cybercrime law, accused of taking and storing photos of women on his mobile phone.
+Ahmed's friend, the artist, curator and poet Ashraf Fayadh, a co-founder of the Shatta collective and a key member of Edge of Arabia, is arrested for violating the anti-cybercrime law, accused of taking and storing photos of women on his mobile phone.

-2015 | Ahmed shows in an exhibition in Italy entitled 'Too Early Too Late: Middle East and Modernity' at Pinacoteca Naziolnale, Bologna.
+2015 | Ahmed shows his work in an exhibition at Pinacoteca Nazionale, Bologna entitled Too Early Too Late: Middle East and Modernity.

-He sues Swatch Company for plagiarising his iconic work Magnetism, using the image's likeness in an advertisement.
+He sues Swatch Company for plagiarising his iconic work 'Magnetism', using the image's likeness in an advertisement.
 The artist files the infringement suit in Paris's civil Grand Instance Court against the Swatch Group, parent company to Omega watches, for violation of intellectual property.
-Ahmed also participates in the 'Parasophia: Kyoto International Festival of Contemporary Culture 2015' (March - May) in Kyoto, Japan.
+Ahmed also participates in Parasophia: Kyoto International Festival of Contemporary Culture 2015 (March - May) in Kyoto, Japan.